Types of wood finishes - Roble.Store

 Color: deep and vibrant colors.

-French polishing is a wood finishing process that generally involves the application of shellac.
-You can use it to create an extraordinarily glossy finish with rich depth that enhances the grain pattern.
+French polishing is a wood finishing process that usually involves the application of shellac.
+You can use it to create an extraordinarily glossy finish with a rich depth that enhances the grain pattern.
 It is durable.
 However, it is also a labor-intensive process.

 Appearance: very bright